CodeCrew-CodeSchool/SideQuests/README.md

-# Side Quests - Things to Do On Your Adventure thru Computer Science
+# Side Quests - Things to Do on Your Adventure through Computer Science

 ## Student Blogs

-In the /Blog/20XX/ folder, 20XX should match the year you joined CodeSchool, add a folder with your name on it.
+1. In the /Blog/20XX/ folder, 20XX should match the year you joined CodeSchool, add a folder with your name on it.

+2. In the folder that you created for your name:

+- Create a single file titled `index.md` or `README.md` This file will serve as the home page for your personal section of the blog website.

+- The file name for this first file (either `index.md` or `README.md`) is case sensitive and must be written exactly as displayed here.

-It should contain a single file titled index.md or README.md along with a folder titled Portfolio.
+- Then create a folder titled Portfolio.

+3. To add more blog posts.
+Continue creating files in the folder you created with your name.

-Continue adding files that have their own custom name and use either HTML or Markdown to link between your blog posts.
-C
+The new files can have their own custom name.
+Use either HTML or Markdown to link to your blog posts from your `index.md` or `README.md` file.

+**When you create new files or folders, do not include spaces or special characters in the file or folder name.
+Instead use, hyphens, underscores, camelCasing, or PascalCasing to indicate multiple words.**

+Example:
+ `Code School.md` is an invalid file name

+`codeSchool.md`, `CodeSchool.md`, `Code-School.md`, and `Code_School.md` are all valid patterns.

 ## Code School Projects